Bernie Sanders Shouldn't Become a Democrat

 Sanders voters I spoke to on Wednesday about the effort to pull him into the party regarded it as an insult, not to mention antithetical to the principals the septuagenarian "democratic socialist" has come to represent.

-"This is a pointless political stunt which is insulting to the 40 percent of people who identify as independent," Winnie Wong, co-founder of People for Bernie and co-author of the Women's March's Unity Principles, told me.
+"This is a pointless political stunt that is insulting to the 40 percent of people who identify as independent," Winnie Wong, co-founder of People for Bernie and co-author of the Women's March's Unity Principles, told me.

 This opinion has been echoed by most of the Bernie supporters I've spoken to, who are either firmly against Sanders joining the party or at most agnostic about it.
-Aaron Salata, a 36-year-old Sanders voter from Wisconsin, told me he'd be "disappointed" if Sanders were to join the Democrats because "he doesn't need to sell-out."
+Aaron Salata, a 36-year-old Sanders voter from Wisconsin, told me he'd be "disappointed" if Sanders were to join the Democrats because "he doesn't need to sell out."

 Irene Koo, a 22-year-old Sanders voter who lives in Washington, DC, told me she doesn't have a problem with Bernie joining the party but believes "it would harm both the progressive movement and the Democratic Party in the long run" because "the pressure he's been able to exert on the party as an 'outsider' has been so valuable."

-Other Sanders voters expressed ambivalence at the idea of him officially coming on board.
-Ted Glomski, a 35-year-old IT administrator from Wisconsin told me, "If it helps eliminate one of the most annoying talking points for Hillary or Die people on Twitter I wouldn't be sad at all.
+Other Sanders voters expressed ambivalence at the idea of him officially coming onboard.
+Ted Glomski, a 35-year-old IT administrator from Wisconsin told me, "If it helps eliminate one of the most annoying talking points for Hillary or Die people on Twitter, I wouldn't be sad at all.
 At the very, very least, it shows a willingness for the Democratic Party to entertain a leftward move."
 This is the general vibe of the Sanders supporters I spoke to who weren't entirely against the idea—if he thinks he can push the party further left, he should join it.